Azure/Communication/README.md

 ## Help

-We encourage developers to submit questions, suggust features, and report problems as issues in this repo.
+We encourage developers to submit questions, suggest features, and report problems as issues in this repo.
 Other forums include:

 - [Microsoft Q&A](https://docs.microsoft.com/en-us/answers/index.html)
 - [StackOverflow](https://stackoverflow.com/questions/tagged/azure+communication)